Dutch-Rescue-Team/drt-gen/README.md

 * pip_list: All python packages, including version.
 * pkg_query: All installed os packages including version.

+## Check config used for generation
+The git status of the configuration used for the image generation can be found in file /var/log/drt-gen/drt-gen_git_status.log.

 ## DRT environment
 * Directory $HOME/log
+* Directory $HOME/src
 * File $HOME/.drt-env takes care of setting environment variables:
   * PYTHONPATH
   * DrtConfigRoot